The Museum of Ideas

 What might they discover?
 Future Civilizations who uncover The Museum of Ideas Exhibition of Ideas will learn about the perspectives and ideas shared by the 20 women who contributed to the project.
 The women who were creating and pioneering in their fields in 2024 and 2025.
 What were these women thinking about?
 Such things as the power in our innate human creativity, how we might continue to expand our understanding of our human bodies and health, our power to connect with each other, our ability to explore and found new ventures beyond earth and in the solar system.

 This display of visionary and everyday women thinkers reveals the aesthetics and beauty of everyday ideas.
 It says something about the beauty and mystery of the thoughts we're thinking today as we're thinking them.
 It says something about what we knew ideas to be in 2024.
 A future observer will learn that among other things we still found ideas and where they come from to be mysterious.
-Now, I invite you to listen to a curated glimpse of some of the moon capsule ideas.
+I invite you to listen to a curated glimpse of some of the moon capsule ideas below.

 Video Images Credit: Idea Interpretation by Iwona Fluda Founder of Creative Switzerland